Winners Summary

 $0.50 info |

-Tastytrade, my top pick for options trading for 2024, is an options trader’s dream.
-I found the platform to be lightning-fast, and the default layout came about as close to plug and play for me as a trading platform could ever beworkflow.
+tastytrade, my top pick for options trading for 2024, is an options trader’s dream.
+I found the platform to be lightning-fast, and the default layout came about as close to plug and play for me as a trading platform could ever be.
 Analytics appear intuitively when and where they matter most and it’s my favorite for adjusting open trades on the fly — which I do often.
-Don’t miss the videos and ideas from tastytrade’s corporate affiliate tastylive.
-They make me feel as if I have knowledgeable friends on the trading floor, which I don’t.

 Best for intermediate-level options traders - Charles Schwab